jamesmcm/vopono/README.md

 ### Known issues

-* OpenVPN output is not parsed - this means you need to read the output to ensure there are not authentication errors, etc.
-* OpenVPN output is not muted - you will see the output from OpenVPN when you run your application, this a pain for command-line applications but since it is difficult to handle failures in OpenVPN overall I felt it was left to leave this enabled for now (for debugging).
 * OpenVPN credentials are always stored in plaintext in configuration - will add option to not store credentials soon, but it seems OpenVPN needs them provided in plaintext.